GLOBAL SOURCING POLICIES

 U.S. consumers can currently purchase Dagoba and Scharffen Berger products with 100 percent cocoa from Rainforest Alliance Certified™ farms.

-We are currently working in partnership with The Forest Trust (TFT) toward tracing our palm and palm kernel oil supplies to the mill level.
+We are currently working in partnership with Earthworm Foundation (EF) formerly known as The Forest Trust toward tracing our palm and palm kernel oil supplies to the mill level.
 This has helped us better understand if the palm oil we source is linked to areas where there are sustainability concerns, such as deforestation.
 For more information, please visit our Palm Oil section.